mongodb/leafygreen-ui/packages/table/README.md

 | `className` | `string`                       | className applied to `td` or `th` wrapper (see `isHeader` prop) |         |
 | `isHeader`  | `boolean`                      | Renders the cell as a `th` element                              | `false` |
 | ...         | native `td` or `th` attributes | Any other props will be spread on the root `td` or `th` element |         |

+# Selectable Rows

+- Add through `hasSelectable` prop on Table
+- or use `react-table` approach